MysteriousGuardian/Remote-RDP/parts/8_debug.md

 Here are the errors and issues that I've received during my project:

-# Issue 1: WireGuard handshake not Working
+# Issue 1: WireGuard handshake not working

 The client couldn't connect to the server at all.
 Not even being able to ping the server.
 By doing further research, I found out that my portforwarder was on TCP, when it should have been UDP.
 A simple fix in the router settings made the handshake work like a charm!